Elizabeth Anne Reid: Personal life

 Reid married some time before 1973, but separated.
-Her daughter, Kathryn (born while Reid was studying in Oxford), lived with her father as a young child.
+Her daughter, Kathryn Weir (born while Reid was studying in Oxford), lived with her father as a young child.
 Reid, after working abroad for years after 1975, returned to be with Kathryn during her final year at Hawker College in Canberra.

 Reid's second husband, Bill, whom she met in 1980, drew her into working with HIV.
 After their marriage, they moved to Zaire, where Bill had been appointed director of the US Peace Corps, in the middle of the HIV epidemic sweeping Africa.
 He was previously director of the African Studies Program at Kalamazoo College in Michigan.
 Bill, who lived with haemophilia, received blood transfusions after being evacuated first to Johannesburg.
 After a period in Washington, D.C., they returned to Zaire with their baby son, John, who had been born in Canberra.
 Bill eventually died in Woden Valley Hospital, Canberra, after being moved to Australia in 1986.

 Reid was step-mother to Marisa, who had been adopted by Bill, and also cared for many other children as part of an extended family in various countries, in particular the children of Terry, the head of the Kenyan Women's Bureau, who became a friend after meeting in 1978.
 She took care of an HIV-infected child named "Little Elizabeth" in Nairobi, from 1995, from a distance after leaving Kenya, until Elizabeth's death.

 After retiring from field work in 2015, Reid settled in Canberra.
 In December 2020, Reid revealed that she had advanced Parkinson's disease.